Today feels like a good day for a rant. I’m taking to task the Golf magazines that grace our bookshelves.

 Click HERE to go to Steve’s blog where you can read some of the best articles I’ve ever read from a teaching pro about the golf swing and how misleading publications or TV shows for that matter can be to someone learning the game.

-So do yourself a favor and grab that stack of magazines and joyfully walk them over to the recycling bin and give em a heave.
+So do yourself a favor.
+Grab that stack of magazines and joyfully walk them over to the recycling bin and give em a heave.
 Then walk over to your DVR and DELETE anything that relates a swing improvement segment from any TV show.
 From there head to the range and watch your ball flight.
 Work on the fundamentals and get your game going in the right direction!
 Whether it be the Ballard method or any other swing ideology, find one that fits YOU and stick with it.